ReverseEngineeringDE/iSmart-Gateway-Home-Assistant-Add-on/README.md

 ## Installation

+**Note: This Add-on is tagged as experimental.
+Please enable advanced mode your home assistant instance!

+1. Copy the Github-URL
+2. Go to: Settings -> Add-ons -> ADD_ON STORE -> 3-dot-menu -> Repositorys -> Add the Github URL
+3. Reload the Page and choose SAIC API Gateway
+4. Install and enjoy!

+## Manual Installation

 **NOTE: In the future this will be simplified by creating a native Home Assistant Add-on repository**

 1. Download the latest release or clone the repository